drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Losartan as a Mimic of Angiotensin-II (4/5)
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The hydrophobic butyl chain of Losartan mimics the alkyl chain of the isoleucine aminoacid of Angiotensin-II.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/losartan-as-mimic-angiotensin-ii-45-ec4eed0a'><i class='fa fa-play' aria-hidden='true'></i></button>The hydrophobic butyl chain of Losartan mimics the alkyl chain of the isoleucine aminoacid of Angiotensin-II.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.